jsnguyen/poly_earth/README.md

 Essentially, all this package does is take the mesh data of the elevation and draws triangles between adjacent points, creating a rough surface.
 Triangles are then added on the sides and the bottom to make a closed solid that can be 3d printed.

+All of the Julia source code is in the `src` folder.
+Please peruse in there to understand the example Mt.
+Fuji script in the `examples` folder.

 A simple download script is included at `get_hgt.sh`, please read the comments inside to see what it does.

 To access the data you need to create an account at this website: https://e4ftl01.cr.usgs.gov/ASTT/